gcwiley/learning-angular-material/to-do.md

-1. google logo icon
+1. add google logo icon - add sign in with social feature

-3. update npm global packages
+2.